T. J. Warren: Indiana Pacers (2019–2022)

 On June 20, 2019, Warren and KZ Okpala were traded to the Indiana Pacers.
 Okpala was then traded to the Miami Heat in exchange for three second-round picks.
 The Pacers sent money back to the Phoenix Suns.
 The trade was finalized on July 6, 2019.
 On February 12, 2020, Warren scored a team-high 35 points on 16–19 shooting, along with seven rebounds and four steals in a 118–111 victory over the Milwaukee Bucks.
 That season, he was one of three players on the roster using T. J. as their professional first name, along with teammates T. J. McConnell and T. J. Leaf.

 On August 1, in the 2020 NBA Bubble, Warren scored a new career-high 53 points on 20/29 shooting (including 9/12 three-pointers scored) in a 127–121 win over the Philadelphia 76ers.
 He was also the first player to score 50+ points since the return of the NBA post hiatus.
-The performance was the third most points a player had ever scored in a single game in franchise history, behind Reggie Miller's 57 points in 1992, and Jermaine O'Neal's 55 points in 2005.
+The performance was the third most points a player had ever scored in a single game in NBA franchise history, behind Reggie Miller's 57 points in 1992, and Jermaine O'Neal's 55 points in 2005.
 On August 15, Warren was named to the All-Bubble First Team after averaging 31 points across the 8 bubble seeding games.

 On December 31, 2020, the Indiana Pacers announced that Warren would undergo surgery to repair a small left navicular stress fracture.
 Warren underwent surgery for the stress fracture as planned on January 4, 2021.
 He only played 4 games during the 2020–21 season.
 On March 17, 2022, Warren was ruled out for the remainder of the 2021–22 season.
 He had not played a game during the season.